cubefs/cubefs/docs/source/maintenance/admin-api/master/volume.md

 # Volume Management

 ## Create

 ``` bash
 curl -v "http://10.196.59.198:17010/admin/createVol?name=test&capacity=100&owner=cfs&mpCount=3"
 ```

-Create a volume for the user and allocate a set of data shards and metadata shards.
-By default, when creating a new volume, 10 data shards and 3 metadata shards are allocated.
+Create a volume for the user and allocate a set of data shards and metadata shards.By default, when creating a new volume, 10 data shards and 3 metadata shards are allocated.

 CubeFS uses the **Owner** parameter as the user ID.
 - When creating a volume, if there is no user with the same name as the Owner of the volume in the cluster, a user with the ID Owner will be created automatically.